Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 • Readiness score.
 PrepJet provides a readiness assessment that attempts to detect your deficiencies and guide your studying.
 Users can also mark and highlight questions for later review and message exam experts with questions.

 • Self-reported 97% pass rate.
 PrepJet claims a 97% pass rate among their users, though this figure is not independently verified.
+Treat it as a marketing claim, not a guarantee (there is no pass guarantee).

 Where they fall short: